NHeoShadow/obsidian-vault/index.md

 - Use `⌘`/`ctrl` + `k` to open search.
 - Visited websites will appear green in the graph.
 - Click the sun/moon button to toggle between light and dark modes.

+## Contribution and Attribution
+Contributing to this vault is quite complex.
+[Obsidian](https://obsidian.md/) is utilized as the primary note-taking application, while GitHub is used to synchronize changes from the vault to the website.

+If interested, feel free to send me a message thru Facebook Messenger.

+This website uses the [iA Writer Quattro V Regular](https://github.com/iaolo/iA-Fonts/tree/master) font family.